George Muntz

 His home was at Umberslade Hall, in Tanworth in Arden.
 In the grounds of his estate, Muntz's son commissioned a church to be built which stands to this day, Umberslade Baptist Church.
 His descendants still live in the area and operate Umberslade Hall Children's Farm.

 He had seven sons and two daughters.
-The family business was continued by the eldest son, George Frederick junior together with Philip Albert Muntz, also a Member of Parliament who was created a Baronet in 1902 (see Muntz Baronets).
-George's brother, Philip Henry Muntz, was also an MP.
+The family business was continued by the eldest son, George Frederick Jr., together with Philip Albert Muntz, also a Member of Parliament, who was created a baronet in 1902 (see Muntz Baronets).
+George Sr.'s brother, Philip Henry Muntz, was also an MP.
 One son, William Henry Muntz, designed a new type of paddle wheel.

 The Muntz family are remembered by Muntz Street, a tower block called Muntz House and Muntz Park, all in Birmingham.